 Emergency debit card

-Notice I said debit card and not a credit card, the last thing you want after losing your house to a fire is to go into more debt by using a credit card. in addition to your debit card, I would also include all your financial account details as the card might be damaged due to the heat as it is mostly made out of plastic.
+Notice I said debit card and not a credit card, the last thing you want after losing your house to a fire is to go into more debt by using a credit card.
+In addition to your debit card, I would also include all your financial account details as the card might be damaged due to the heat as it is mostly made out of plastic.
 In addition to this debit and credit cards have a magnetic strip that could be damaged by the heat.

 Fireproof bags do work but there are several factors which you will need to take into consideration, all mentioned above.
-Depending on the situation a fireproof bag might not be your best option as these are made in the presumption that the fire will be extinguished in 30-60 minutes this is a fair amount of time, but in an SHTF event, the fire department will take longer to respond if they can at all.
+Depending on the situation a fireproof bag might not be your best option as these are made on the presumption that the fire will be extinguished in 30-60 minutes this is a fair amount of time, but in an SHTF event, the fire department will take longer to respond if they can at all.